adunning/dissertation/07-works.md

 ### *De humilitatis gradibus* {.unnumbered}

 inc.
-: Augustinus: uera humilitas est nullis …
+: Augustinus: uera humilitas est nullis

-Attributed to Alexander in @bale:1902index [p.
+\noindent Attributed to Alexander in @bale:1902index [p.
 24]; the work is unknown.
 The quotation appears to be a modification of Prosper of Aquitane, *Liber sententiarum* 83: 'Vera fidelium humilitas est'.

 ### *De praeceptis decalogi* {.unnumbered}